Denarius: Use in the Bible

-The denarius is also mentioned in the Parable of the Good Samaritan (Luke 10:25–37).
+The denarius is also mentioned in the Parable of the Unforgiving Servant & in Parable of the Good Samaritan (Luke 10:25–37).
 The Render unto Caesar passage in Matthew 22:15–22 and Mark 12:13–17 uses the word (δηνάριον) to describe the coin held up by Jesus, translated in the King James Bible as "tribute penny".
 It is commonly thought to be a denarius with the head of Tiberius.